CelineSahara/RateMyCoworkersRides/README.md

 # Rate My Coworkers Rides
-Treating the peopke you work with as Ubers
+Treating the people you work with as Ubers